dhis2-metadata/CRVS_COD/docs/crvs_cod-design-v1.2.1.md

 **RELEASE NOTE**

-This will be the last release of the WHO Cause of Death tracker and is going to be discontinued untill the new release of the ICD-11 module.
+This is the last release of the WHO Cause of Death tracker which will be discontinued until the new release of the ICD-11 module.
-The event program is not anymore part of the WHO Cause of Death package.
+The **Cause of Death event program** is no longer included in the WHO Cause of Death package.

 ## Overall Design